aidenfmunro/HashTable/README.md

     * Intrinsics
     * Seperate assembly file

+## Initial data

+For benchmarks i used Shakespeares text that contains `29258` unique words, a hash table of size `5009` which is a prime number, it should be a prime in order to minimize the number of collisions and to better distribute the keys across the hash table.
+The mean value (load factor) is `5.8`.

+I'm assuming that if the mean value is low, then it won't be cache-friendly which is one of the reasons, the main question is finding a hash function that won't create any collisions.
+If the mean value is high, then the amount of collision will be high meaning that finding elements will be slower. **This will be researched later on**.

 # Part 1.
 Hash function comparison

 Let's firstly mark down all of the hash functions: